kubernetes/website/content/en/docs/tasks/administer-cluster/coredns.md

 content_template: templates/task
 ---

-{{< feature-state state="beta" >}}

 {{% capture overview %}}
-This page describes how to enable CoreDNS instead of kube-dns for service discovery.
+This page describes the CoreDNS upgrade process and how to install kube-dns instead of CoreDNS.
 {{% /capture %}}

 {{% capture prerequisites %}}